Dr Rachel Schurman

 Research & Professional Activities

-- Fighting for the Future of Food: Activists Vs. Agribusiness in the Struggle Over Biotechnology with William A. Munro.
+- Fighting for the Future of Food: Activists Vs. Agribusiness in the Struggle Over Biotechnology, with William A. Munro.
 2010.
-Minneapolis, MN: University of Minnesota Press.
+MN: University of Minnesota Press.

-- "Sustaining Outrage: Motivating Sensibilities in the U.S. Anti-GE Movement," with William A. Munro. edited by W. Wright and G. Middendorf.
+- "Sustaining Outrage: Motivating Sensibilities in the U.S. Anti-GE Movement," with William A. Munro.
 2007.
-The Fight Over Food: Producers, Consumers, and Activists Challenge the Global Food System 145-176
+Pp. 145-176 in The Fight Over Food: Producers, Consumers, and Activists Challenge the Global Food System.
+Edited by Wynne Wright and Gerad Middendorf.
+PA: University of Pennsylvania Press.

 - Engineering Trouble: Biotechnology and Its Discontents.
-2003. co-edited with D. Takahashi-Kelso.
-Berkeley, CA. University of California Press.
+2003.
+Edited with Deenis Takahashi-Kelso.
+Berkeley: University of California Press.

 - Winner of the American Political Science Association's 2011 Lynton Caldwell Prize for Best Book in Environmental Politics , 2011